-Designed and built in the UK, the new roadster has been unveiled at the recent Autosport International Show at the NEC in Birmingham.
+Designed and built in the U.K., the new roadster has been unveiled at the recent Autosport International Show at the NEC in Birmingham.
 Although developed by MMI, the car is being showcased by another company, Surface Transforms, which manufactures the carbon ceramic brake system fitted to the car.

 The Avocet features a doorless molded bodyshell and is built using lightweight composite materials.
-Its mechanicals are based on selected Ford standard and performance parts, including an engine available from Ford performance company Roush.
-The standard powertrain incorporates a Ford 2.0L Duratec engine developing 150hp.
-An uprated 225hp version, developed by Roush’s Mountune performance division, will be available as a special order option.
+Its mechanicals are based on selected Ford Motor Company [NYSE:F] standard and performance parts, including an engine available from Ford tuner Roush.
+The standard powertrain incorporates a 2.0-liter four-cylinder engine developing 150 horsepower.
+An uprated 225-hp version, developed by Roush’s Mountune performance division, will be available as a special order option.